 The eating disorder is such a liar.

 You can’t fix yourself this way.
-You don’t know that though.
+You don’t know that, though.
 In the early days, you think you’ve found the magic secret, the trick that will make everything okay.
 Even if you think about it being an eating disorder, you don’t worry.
 You’re in control.
 You don’t notice when things start to go bad because the eating disorder breaks the mind-body connection.
-We’re meant to be one thing, a single entity.
-The eating disorder breaks us into pieces and suddenly, the mind and body are at war.
-Wars are great at stopping communications.
+We’re meant to be a single entity.
+The eating disorder breaks us into pieces, and suddenly, the mind and body are at war.
+Wars are not about communication.

-Re-establishing the mind-body connection is hard.
-It’s been five years since I started working seriously on recovery and my body still feels like the enemy too much of the time.
-It’s hard to let that go, hard to silence the voice that only has negative and hurtful things to say.
+Re-establishing the mind-body connection is challenging.
+It’s been five years since I started working seriously on recovery, and my body still feels like the enemy too much of the time.
+It’s hard to let that go, surprisingly hard to silence a voice that only has negative and hurtful things to say.

 An acquaintance once told me that emotional healing takes about half the time you had invested in the problematic situation.
-I was married for seven years and felt completely over it and free a little past the three-year mark.
-A sobering thought when I look at my numbers: I have forty years of an eating disorder under my belt.
+I was married for seven years and felt entirely over it a little past the “three-years since separation” mark.
+A sobering thought when I look at my numbers: I have almost forty years of an eating disorder under my belt.